lambdaclass/miden-node/docs/src/user/rpc.md

 Iteratively sync data for a given set of note tags.

-Client specify the note tags of interest and the block height from which to search.
-The response returns the next block containing note matching the provided tags.
+Client specifies the `note_tags` they are interested in, and the block range from which to search for matching notes.
+The request will then return the next block containing any note matching the provided tags within the specified range.

 The response includes each note's metadata and inclusion proof.